University of Wisconsin–Madison

 The Center for South Asia has been a leader in documentary filmmaking on South Asia, distributing the most extensive and diverse collection of documentary films on South Asia in North America.
 These films are available for purchase in DVD format.
 Many have in-depth companion film guides for use by educators.
 There are more than thirty documentary titles appropriate for secondary, post-secondary, and community use, a religions of South Asia lecture series, and two documentaries appropriate to the middle grades.
 Complete information on each film can be found on our web site.

-We are offering a special to educators from the State of Wisconsin.
+We offer a special discount to educators from the State of Wisconsin.
 With proof of endorsement from your school, we will sell our documentaries for the nominal cost of $20.00 for the video and film guide (regular institutional cost is $145.00).

 Discovery Boxes